doiotyourself/digital-garden/content/posts/2023-01-25-Will-this-blog-make-any-money.md

 ---
 layout: post
-title: Will this blog make any money?
+title: "Will this blog make any money?"
 date: 2023-01-25
 draft: "true"
+alias:
+  - "Will-this-blog-make-any-money"
 ---

 Ok, so I ask myself why did I start this blog?
 And will this blog make any money?